 When we willingly help those struggling with their problems, automatically we see the reason to get up every morning and we find the answer to the “why?” question.

 By helping others we find courage in ourselves and the will to continue, to get up every morning and keep going.

 It is when we help someone and give, not expecting anything in return that we feel accomplished.
-I saw my wife collapse many times either from a panic attacks or due to anaemia when she was bleeding heavily, and we were always blessed with a bunch of goodhearted people who were willing to help us.
+I saw my wife collapse many times either from panic attacks or due to anemia when she was bleeding heavily, and we were always blessed with a bunch of goodhearted people who were willing to help us.

 People want to feel safe, they want to feel wanted and to be valued.
 It applies to everyone regardless of their situation.